 This September, we’re going “Back to School”.
 Each week, I’ll be sharing a basic technique or kitchen how-to to help you tackle healthy cooking with confidence.
-This week, I’m showing you how to make perfectly fluffy brown rice (or any grain, really) every time.
+This week, I’m showing you how to make perfectly fluffy brown rice (or any whole grain, really) every time.

 We’ve all been there: you decide to make some rice and cook it the same way you always do.
-Then you go to scoop some onto your plate and realize it’s too mushy/undercooked/overcooked/stuck to the bottom of the pot, etc. What did I do wrong this time, you think.
+Then you scoop some onto your plate and realize it’s too mushy/undercooked/overcooked/stuck to the bottom of the pot, etc. What did I do wrong this time, you think.

-Listen, don’t feel bad.
+Don’t feel bad.
 This problem plagues thousands of Americans and even non-Americans each year.
 The important thing is that you’ve come to the right place – and you’ll never have to suffer through meh rice again.
 Cooking perfectly fluffy whole grains is easy, but there are several key steps to follow – and more importantly, a few things to avoid at all costs.

 Although this tutorial features brown rice, the same techniques apply to almost all other whole grains, including quinoa, farro, and buckwheat.

 Here are 8 key steps to make perfectly fluffy brown rice every time:

 1. Rinse your rice: Washing rice before cooking removes the starch from the outside of the grains and helps the grains stay separate (not sticky) when cooking.
 A fine mesh strainer like this works best.

 2. 1-to-2 ratio: 1 part rice to 2 parts water.
 It’s best to use a measuring cup to be sure, but if you don’t have one, use the same mug to measure your rice and your liquid.